credativ/plutono/docs/sources/auth/generic-oauth.md

   - [JMESPath examples](#jmespath-examples)
     - [Role mapping](#role-mapping)

-This callback URL must match the full HTTP address that you use in your browser to access Grafana, but with the suffixed path of `/login/generic_oauth`.
+This callback URL must match the full HTTP address that you use in your browser to access Plutono, but with the suffixed path of `/login/generic_oauth`.

 You may have to set the `root_url` option of `[server]` for the callback URL to be correct.
-For example in case you are serving Grafana behind a proxy.
+For example in case you are serving Plutono behind a proxy.

 Example config: